 The Company and its Controlled entity (the Trust) together form the economic entity, which is referred to in these financial statement as the consolidated entity.
-The financial statement of controlled entity is included in the consolidated financial statements where material by size or nature, from the date when control commences until the date when control ceases.
+The financial statements of the controlled entity is included in the consolidated financial statements where material by size or nature, from the date when control commences until the date when control ceases.